Appdynamics/SQLMonitor/README.md

 ## Credentials Encryption ##

 Please visit [this page ](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397)to get detailed instructions on password encryption.
 The steps in this document will guide you through the whole process.
+If you want to use password encryption, please send arguments as connectionProperties.
+You will have to fill in the encrypted Password and Encryption Key fields in the config but you will also have to give an empty "" value to the password field and the encrypted password will be automatically picked up.

 ### Explanation of the type of queries that are supported with this extension ###
 Only queries that start with **SELECT** are allowed!
 Your query should only return one row at a time.